 All restrooms have wheelchair-accessible stalls.
-A family restroom is located on the ground floor of Pier 3 near the stroller check.
+A family restroom is located on the ground floor of Blue Wonders: Reefs to Rainforests near the stroller check.

 A first aid room is available for any visitors who need a quiet moment away from the crowds.
 Please ask at the Information Desk on Level 1 outside the 4D Immersion Theater.